jhudsl/tidyversecourse/manuscript/intro.md

 #### **`glue`**

 The [`glue`](https://glue.tidyverse.org/) package makes working with interpreted string literals simpler.
-We'll discuss this package in detail in this specialization.
+We'll discuss this package in detail in this book.

 #### **`skimr`**